mattl1598/EPQ/draft-essay.md

 Some artificial intelligences are not powered by the device they appear to be running on and are instead usually based in "the cloud" or on a server in a large data center somewhere else in the world and the client device sends commands to the servers AI so that it can respond.

-common applications of these cloud AI's are in low power voice interactive speakers such as the Amazon Echo line up and Google Home products.
+Common applications of these cloud AI's are in low power voice interactive speakers such as the Amazon Echo line up and Google Home products.
 These smart speakers have basic commands for various activities including:
 * music playback,
 * making to do lists,
 * setting alarms,